 Home to almost a billion people of many religions & cultures, India is an adventure you should take this year.
 Be it the idyllic Taj Mahal, the Himalayas or the beaches, India proffers something for everyone.
-With the hype over the Taj & Kerela’s backwaters, most parts of the country are often over-shadowed.
+With the hype over the Taj & Kerela’s backwaters, most parts of the country are often overshadowed.

 The capital of India since our independence & also the historic capital for many centuries, Delhi has a lot to offer.
 The monuments dating back to the third century, the Mughal empire and even the British influence are like hidden in plain sight here.

-Tourists often use Delhi as a pit stop for making way to the Taj, but I suggest spending a few days in the city.
-Soak in the chaos of the Old Delhi in the cramped lanes of Chandni Chowk while relishing some of the best street food in the country.
+Tourists often use Delhi as a pit stop for making their way to the Taj, but I suggest spending a few days in the city.
+Soak in the chaos of Old Delhi in the cramped lanes of Chandni Chowk while relishing some of the best street food in the country.
 And, no, I’m not exaggerating!

 Take a heritage tour starting with the Qutub Minar, Humayun’s Tomb & lesser-known Safdarjung Tomb.
-Finally, drive in the manicured roads of the Lutyens, India & get lost in the Connaught Place to get a hint of the British sway.
+Finally, drive in the manicured roads of Lutyens, India & get lost in the Connaught Place to get a hint of the British sway.

 The foothills of the Himalayas, this state caught the attention of the British rulers as well.
 The hill stations like Manali & Shimla are popular with locals but the real beauty of the mountains is in the upper regions of Spiti, Sangla, and Kaza.

 Take the Volvo bus or hire a cab to enjoy the beauty of the snow-capped mountains, and you wouldn’t come back disappointed.
-The stargazing in Spiti, dangerous roads of Kinnaur & the border of Chitkul touching Tibet will give you a lifetime of memories.
+The stargazing in Spiti, the dangerous roads of Kinnaur & the border of Chitkul touching Tibet will give you a lifetime of memories.

-Pondicherry has intricate & colourful churches, pastel White Town, a rocky beach and the most authentic French food in the country.
+Pondicherry has intricate & colourful churches, a pastel White Town, a rocky beach and the most authentic French food in the country.
 Yet if all of this leaves you with some time, head to nearby beaches & backwaters a bit out of the town.
 Also, the nearby Auroville is an experimental township for humanity which shouldn’t be missed during a trip to “Pondy”.Where to Stay in New Delhi